top of page

 Our mission is to educate members of the public, adults and children, on the benefits of maintaining native habitats by planting native trees, shrubs, perennial grasses and flowers that beautify our community and provides sustenance to our native and beneficial insects.

-Why Join the Stouffville Horticulral Society
+Why Join the Stouffville Horticultural Society?

 Here are a few reasons: